Dublin Bay: Sand banks and islands

 The bay had two inshore sand banks, the North Bull and the South Bull.
 With the building of the Bull Wall, the North Bull began to build up rapidly, forming North Bull Island (often simply "Bull Island").
 A southern wall had earlier been built – the Great South Wall – but did not result in island formation, the South Bull remaining today an area of mud flats and strand.
 In addition there are several offshore sandbanks, notably Kish Bank (on which a lighthouse stands).
 Another sand bank-turned-island, Clontarf or Mud Island, shown on earlier maps, has disappeared.

 Coastline

-From north to south, Dublin Bay features beaches at Sutton Strand, Dollymount Strand on North Bull Island, Sandymount, Seapoint and south of Dun Laoghaire.
+From north to south, Dublin Bay features beaches at Sutton Strand, Dollymount Strand on North Bull Island, Sandymount, Seapoint and south of Dún Laoghaire.
 The remaining coast is either rocky (with cliffs on Howth Head, for example) or mud coming up to sea walls.
 In most parts, the land slopes gently down to the sea, but aside from Howth Head, there are bluffs along much of the Raheny coastline, and the sharper slopes just inland at Monkstown and Old Dunleary.